What is a gaming router? Is it worth buying?

 One of the most common QoS tools is Qualcomm StreamBoost.
 StreamBoost (or variations based on StreamBoost) can be found in a wide range of gaming routers powered by a Qualcomm chipset.
 The manufacturers also modified and developed their own versions.
 StreamBoost technology and similar technologies are considered QoS adaptive technology, as it can be automatically adapted to the changing requirements of your home network.

-In many cases, adaptive QoS is not initially enabled to configure the connections of its other users at your house.
-Adaptive QoS attempts to balance the demands of available inbound bandwidth for end users.
-But since it's a gaming router, your QoS will prioritize your gaming.
+In many cases, the QoS adapter is not enabled from the beginning to configure the connections of other internet users in your home.
+The QoS adapter tries to balance the requirements of the available incoming bandwidth for the end users.
+But because it's a gaming router, QoS will give your game priority.

 QoS even exists in quality, expensive, simple routers and can be configured to allow your router to prioritize data packages of various applications such as VoIP, streaming, gaming, etc. to help prevent interruptions.
 Large amounts of non-critical data can be prioritized so as not to affect time-sensitive applications such as VoIP or Streaming or Gaming.